Arizona Teacher License Defense Attorney | Education Licensing Lawyers

 Arizona Board of Education Complaints

-The Arizona Board of Education is open to accepting complaints from the public regarding how any given educator conducts themselves on a professional basis.
+The Arizona Board of Education is open to accepting complaints from the public regarding how educators conduct themselves professionally.
 Thus, it is often the criminal case that educators find themselves backed up into a corner and have to defend themselves against the accusations made by people on the Board.

-Chelle Law will provide you with the attorneys you need to make your case to the Board and ensure you are given a fair hearing.
+Chelle Law will provide you with the attorneys you need to make your case to the Board and ensure you get a fair hearing.
 Our team has worked on these cases before, so we know what to do during each process step.
-Please put your trust ion us to protect you during this process.
+Please put your trust in us to protect you during this process.

 Fight Back Against Arizona Teacher Personal Misconduct Accusations